msolberg/rhel-osp-on-satellite6/doc/install.md

 5. Click "Reset Puppet Environment to match selected Content View" next to Puppet Environment.
 6. Select the hostname for your Satellite server for the "Content Source", "Puppet CA", and "Puppet Master".

+Then add Puppet classes to the host group:

 1. Click on the "Puppet Classes" tab.
 2. Search for "quickstack" in the list of Available Classes.
 3. Use the "+" button to add the following classes: